Probesys/agentj/docs/readme.md

-## Description
+## Technical description

-AgentJ is intended to be the target of MX field for your mail domain, to receive all your mail before transfering them (or not) to your final inbox.
-It will also send validation mail to unknown senders (mail adresses with which you never exchanged mail), so it need a proper setup to send mail, eventually using your mail domain.
+AgentJ is intended to be set as your mail domain MX, and as relay for your SMTP server.
+It will send mail from the web domain and, depending on the configuration, from your mail domain.

-Optionnally, it can also handle outgoing email with following possibilities:
-- configure send quota for your user
--
-- to prevent a compromised mail account from your organisation to send spam or virus
+Users authentication can be made via IMAP, LDAP or Microsoft Azure.

 #### services